EmmettMorehouse/CapstoneProject/README.md

 $ flask run

+## Node.js
+The node.js file must be running in conjunction with the Arduiono code to receive the published MQTT topic and insert the published data along with the current date-time to the MongoDB collection.

+$ node todb.js

 ## Arduino Requirements
 This project requires additional libraries that may be installed from the Arduino IDE using Tools -> Manage Libraries...
 The following libraries must be included: